tunahan-oguz/UncertaintyAwareMultiClassSegmentation/README.md

 ```sh
 python3 train_app/scripts/train.py train --data data/mccm-net.yml --project project_name
 ```
-This script will create the following directories in the workspace run/train/project_name/weights, and under this folder you will find the checkpoints of your training.
+This script will create the following directories in the workspace run/train/project_name/train/weights, and under this folder you will find the checkpoints of your training.
+Before starting the training, make sure to update the dataset root path in the YAML file.

 ### Evaluation